imafurrylol/draggable/README.md

-if you find a bug with something please create an [issue](https://github.com/imafurrylol/roblox/issues/new) :)
+If you find a bug with something, please create an [issue](https://github.com/imafurrylol/roblox/issues/new) :)
 <br>
 <br>